prashantrajan/office_autopilot/README.md

 5. Add specs for your feature or bug fix.
 6. Run <tt>bundle exec rake spec</tt>.
 If your changes are not 100% covered, go back to step 5.
 7. Commit and push your changes.
 8. Submit a pull request.
-Please do not include changes to the gemspec, version, or history file.
+Please do not include changes to the gemspec or version file.
 (If you want to create your own version for some reason, please do so in a separate commit.)

 Copyright
 ---------